 Teams: CRATER

-• Decision on the destination—the decision must be made based on the available data regarding the conditions and geophysical characteristics that offer the greatest chance of finding life.
+• Decision of the sampling point at the “Mars Test Site” based on the available data regarding the conditions and geophysical characteristics that offer the greatest chance of finding life.

-• Performing pH measurements of water taken from plastic containers that are half-buried in the designated area
+• Performing pH measurements of water taken from plastic containers that are buried at half-depth in the designated area.

 Overview